-The theme for the September/October 2014 Knowledge Quest is Trends and Foundations: A Closer Look.
+The September/October 2014 Knowledge Quest theme is Trends and Foundations: A Closer Look.
 School librarians have a multitude of issues to deal with in their schools and in their school library programs.
 This issue examines those areas that the busy school librarian may have overlooked or put on the back burner.